Vanderbilt-Student-Volunteers-Science/New_VSVS_Scheduler/docs/OnboardingNewITMembersx.md

 - With your changes staged, enter a commit message - in the Commit dialog box - describing your changes.Click the "Commit" button.

-After committing your changes, go to "VCS" > "Git" > "Push" in the top menu.In the Push dialog, ensure your branch is selected, and click the "Push" button.
+- After committing your changes, you should see the name of the branch that you committed the changes to on the left hand side under the "SOURCE CONTROL" menu.
+If you hover over the branch name, an icon will appear next to the branch name.
+Click on this icon to push your changes to the remote branch on GitHub.

 ### 2.3.
 Your First Pull Request (PR)